 When I was living in England, I noticed that the most accessible kind of starch you can buy in most supermarkets is corn starch (also known as cornflour).
 Cornstarch is sometimes used as a substitute for potato starch so I decided to try it out!

 Once cut, I tried to coat it in kinako powder.
-It didn't stick well so the layer of kinako was quite thin.
-In terms of texture while eating, it was soft and smooth like gelatine but also felt a little paste-y/powdery and didn't have the chewiness that I look for in warabimochi.
+It didn’t stick well so the layer of kinako was quite thin.
+In terms of texture while eating, it was soft and smooth like gelatine but also felt a little paste-y/powdery and didn’t have the chewiness that I look for in Warabi Mochi.

-Powdery and gelatine-like, do not recommend.
+Powdery and hard, do not recommend.

 Tapoica Starch

-Warabi mochi is actually not too sticky or unmanageable, but for easy removal and clean-up, I recommend lining a container with plastic wrap sprinkled with a small amount of water.
+Warabi Mochi is actually not too sticky or unmanageable, but for easy removal and clean-up, I recommend lining a container with plastic wrap sprinkled with a small amount of water.

 Starch is very fine so there's no need to whisk it.
 In fact, mixing with a spatula is preferred because then you can scrape the sides and bottom of the bowl to make sure none of the starch has sunk to the bottom.